valyakin/new-obyteorg/docroot/user/pages/01.home/_showcase/hero.md

 ---
-#title: An open cryptocurrency platform ready for real world adoption
+title: Hero
 ---

 # An open cryptocurrency platform ready for real world adoption
-## Obyte data is stored and ordered using directed acyclic graph (DAG) rather than blockchain.
+Obyte data is stored and ordered using directed acyclic graph (DAG) rather than blockchain.